minasmart/presentations/rails-girls-to-action-cable/presentation.md

 - Background Processing
 - Mailers

-^ Rails gives us a lot of stuff from the start, that none of these previous approaches (EM, Socket.io) give us.
+^ Rails gives us a lot of stuff from the start, (mention points) that none of these previous approaches (EM, Socket.io) give us.
 Previous solutions are very stand alone.
 There are ways to integrate these into your existing infrastructure, but they're all home rolled and very custom.
 Action cable gives us a nice way to work with everything that exists in rails.
 So whether you're building a new app, or adding functionality to an existing application, Action Cable gives you a happy path to do that.

 ---